learnk8s/learnk8s.io/src/gatekeeper/content.md

 kubectl apply -f pod-namespaced.yaml
 ```

-Assuming that you are authenticated and authorised, the request reached the `NamespaceLifecycle` admission controller
+Assuming that you are authenticated and authorised, the request reaches the `NamespaceLifecycle` admission controller
 and is inspected.

 The namespace `does-not-exist` doesn't exist and is finally rejected.